mpfdavis/outputcache/README.md

 - useCacheHeader now defaults to true - the module will seek to use cache-control max-age for ttl unless this is set to false

 ## Coming Soon
-- Option varyByUserAgent
-- Option to use any cache provider e.g. memcache
+- Add support for any cache provider e.g. memcache
-- Option to not add X-Output-Cache header to response
-- Option to log misses
-- Cache skip via cookie

 - Load tests